jcedo/power_network_drone_front-end_byReact/README.md

 - Control the drone
 - Show the status of drone

+# The construction of the project

+This project base in create-react-app library
+Its entry is `/src/App.js`, I make a simple router system in `App.js` and it will optimize

 # Raw develop guideline(原生开发指引)
 # Getting Started with Create React App